• Skip to primary navigation

 a raw heart-shaped buffalo mozzarella Pizza

-How to Safely Get a Thin Crust Pizza Into the Oven & Onto a Pre-heating Baking Pan
+How to Safely Get a Pizza Into the Oven & Onto a Pre-heating Baking Pan/Stone without a pizza peel

 Working quickly, I open the oven door and gently slide the piece of parchment paper with the pizza on it, right onto the hot baking pan.
-After about 10 minutes I have a super delicious pizza to eat.
+After about 10 minutes, you have a super delicious pizza to eat.
 Read more tips below.

 St. Louis Style homemade pork sausage and onion pizza baking in the oven